Anticipating Your Needs, Exceeding Your Expectations

 Make an appointment with an attorney to go over the trust document, trust assets and your responsibilities as soon as possible.
 Do not sell or distribute any assets before you meet with the attorney.

-Notify the bank, brokerage firm and others of the grantor's death and that you are now trustee.
+Notify the bank, brokerage firm and others of the grantor’s death and that you are now a trustee.
 They will probably want to see a certified death certificate (order at least 12), a certificate of trust and your personal identification.